Credit for Prior Learning Overview for Students

 Fees for Credit for Prior Learning:

-$150 per portfolio submitted (a portfolio may address multiple courses; includes experiential essay)
+$150 per portfolio submitted (a portfolio includes documentation to support an experiential essay)

 No fee Credit for Prior Learning Bypass assessments used primarily for course placement purposes